Fourth day of the experiment.

 Victor listened in silence, finding it refreshing to discuss with a professional ahead of him in the [Epic] department.

 “I think you have too many Perks and options,” Kia said.
-“Which is a problem my party faced when we reach a high level.
+“Which is a problem my party faced when we reached a high level.
 We end up with so many abilities we do not quite figure out which ones have become obsolete, which ones have untapped potential, and so on.”

 “I always figured out it was better to have many options.”